 2. A man that can read.
 Every one that could read … being accounted a clerk. –Sir William Blackstone KC SL (10 July 1723 – 14 February 1780) was an English jurist, judge and Tory politician of the eighteenth century.
 He is most noted for writing the Commentaries on the Laws of England.
 Words: Conscience, Person, Theology, Steal, State, Trust, Test-2 [refer to Article VI "No Religious Test..], Right, Institution, Allegiance, Will, Entail, Action, Representation, Law, Society, Arrest, Stultify, Positive, Presumption, Equality, Misprision, Clerk

 3. A man of letters; a scholar. – Sir Philip Sidney (30 November 1554 – 17 October 1586) was an English poet, courtier, Scholar, and soldier, who is remembered as one of the most prominent figures of the Elizabethan age.
 His works include Astrophel and Stella, The Defence of Poesy (also known as The Defence of Poetry or An Apology for Poetry), and The Countess of Pembroke's Arcadia.
 Words: Conceit, Thing, Pierce, Estate, Knowledge, Clear, Thought, Abuse, Steal, Flesh, Clerk; --Robert South (4 September 1634 – 8 July 1716) was an English churchman, known for his combative preaching.
 "It is the property of an old sinner to find delight in reviewing his own villainies in others".
 Words: Cunning; Person, Sophistry, Conceit, Probable; Trick, Teach, Property, Apprehension, Obsequiousness, Opinion, Interdict, Crawl, Positive, Spirit, Clerk; The foregoing significations are found in the English laws, and histories of the church; as in the rude ages of the church, learning was chiefly confined to the clergy.
-In modern usage,
+In modern usage,4.
+A writer; one who is employed in the use of the pen, in an office public or private, for keeping records, and accounts; as, the clerk of a court.
+In some cases clerk is synonymous with secretary; but not always.
+A clerk is always an officer subordinate to a higher officer, board, corporation or person; whereas, a secretary may be either a subordinate officer, or the head of an office or department.

 5. A layman who is the reader of responses in church service. –Samuel Johnson (18 September 1709 [O.S.
 7 September] – 13 December 1784), often referred to as Dr Johnson, was an English writer who made lasting contributions to English literature as a poet, essayist, moralist, literary critic, biographer, editor and lexicographer.
 Johnson was a devout Anglican and committed Tory, and has been described as "arguably the most distinguished man of letters in English history".[1]
 He is also the subject of "the most famous single work of biographical art in the whole of literature": James Boswell's Life of Samuel Johnson.[2]
 Words: Party, Pride, Betray, Bless, Beneficence, Arrest, Folly, Clerk